Gfrim/internalNewsletterPod/README.md

-# NewsFlash AI
+# NewsFlash

-NewsFlash AI is an AI-powered knowledge hub designed to streamline the newsletter creation process for teams like the Marketing Circle.
+NewsFlash is an AI-powered knowledge hub designed to streamline the newsletter creation process for teams like the Marketing Circle.
 It centralizes information from various sources into a **persistent Firestore database**, uses generative AI to summarize content, and provides powerful search and Q&A capabilities to help you find newsworthy updates quickly.

 ## Vision & Purpose